knaticat/Bioinformatic-Algorithms/README.md

 # Bioinformatic-Algorithms
-Implementation of Algorithms from Book Compeau, Penzer, Pavel - Bioinformatic algorithms
+Implementation of Algorithms from Book Compeau & Pevzner- Bioinformatic algorithms